The mission of the Department of Public Safety is to ensure public safety and enforce fish and wildlife laws. AS 44.41.020

 Percentage of Wildlife Violations Detected per User Contacts by Alaska Wildlife Troopers

-Analysis of results and challenges: The number of resource users contacted by Alaska Wildlife Troopers decreased during the past year.
-Wildlife violations detected increased as a percentage of total contacts over the previous year.
-Weak fish runs and closures meant that there were fewer resource users overall in the field.
-However, enforcement efforts in more remote areas of the state often result in a larger proportion of violations since it is common knowledge that these areas are harder to get to and thus to patrol.
+Analysis of results and challenges: The number of resource users contacted by Alaska Wildlife Troopers increased during the past year.
+Wildlife violations detected decreased as a percentage of total contacts over the previous year.
+An added emphasis on fisheries such as the Kenai Peninsula can help lead to a decrease in the number of violations.
+Enforcement efforts in more remote areas of the state often result in a larger proportion of violations since it is common knowledge that these areas are harder to get to and thus to patrol.

 Targeting 95% compliance is a reasonable goal.
 Less than 95% compliance indicates a need to reevaluate enforcement presence and education efforts.